AmbrogioMB/AmbrogioMB.github.io/conferences.md

 # Visiting periods

+### Princeton University

+From September to December 2026, I will be a Visiting Postdoctoral Research Associate in the Department of Operations Research & Financial Engineering at Princeton University, visiting Professor Bartolomeo's research group.

 ### USI

 I spent six months, from September 2023 to February 2024, in [USI](https://www.usi.ch/it), Lugano, Switzerland, as part of my Ph.D. joint program, working on integrality gap problems with Professor Luca Maria Gambardella.